MediaComem/comem-archidep/ex/floodit-deployment.md

 You can run the frontend application on port `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
 You must also make it available to external clients.
-The project's README explains how to do this.
+The [project's README][readme] explains how to do this.

 Once you have both backend and frontend running in your two terminals, you should be able to visit http://W.X.Y.Z:3001 to check that the application works